Julie Hambleton

 Woman Wonders If She’s Wrong For Secretly Feeding Her Neighbor’s 13-Year-Old Daughter Who Is Always Hungry And ‘Under Fed’

 Whether societal pressures or otherwise, many of us tend to fixate on our weight and how we look.
 For some, this manifests itself in healthy ways, such as eating well and exercising regularly.
-For others, however, disordered eating and exercising habits take over as we combat our fears of gaining weight or not looking a certain way.
-This is dangerous behavior for adults but becomes even worse when it affects our children.
+For others, however, disordered eating and exercise habits take over as we combat our fears of gaining weight or not looking a certain way.
+This is dangerous behavior for adults but becomes even worse when it affects our children

 On the popular Reddit forum Am I The Asshole a woman wrote about her neighbor’s child.
 The original poster (OP) is questioning whether or not it is wrong of her to feed her neighbor’s daughter when they aren’t feeding her enough.
 This is her story